noFrontendSolutions/build-react-app-ssr/README.md

 npx crassr-now
 ```

 Executes **bin/install.js**: the command creates a new folder (**my-react-app-ssr**) and copies all the necessary files into it and then installs the required dependencies.
-The command has one optional parameter, which determines the name of the root folder.
+The command has one optional parameter that determines the name of the root folder.

 <br>